 - The driver was negligent and did not fulfill that duty to exercise reasonable care when driving.

 - The driver’s negligence was the cause of the wreck.

 - You were physically damaged by the driver’s negligence.

 How Do You Prove a Car Accident Was Not Your Fault?

 Even if the other driver’s liability for causing your crash is clear cut, his insurance company may try to point the finger at you in an effort to deny or reduce your claim.
 However, you can take these crucial first steps at the accident scene to help prove that the other driver was at fault:

-- Speak to witnesses.
-It is crucial to get the contact information and statement of any witnesses to your accident before they leave the scene.
-Third-party neutral witnesses who have no stake in your claim can be powerful witnesses to convince the insurance company that you were not at fault.
+It is crucial to get the contact information and statement of any individuals who saw your accident before they leave the scene.
+Third-party neutral witnesses who have no stake in your claim provide powerful evidence to convince the insurance company that you were not at fault.

 You should hire an experienced car accident lawyer as soon as possible after your auto wreck.
 He can collect evidence, interview witnesses, and hire necessary expert witnesses that can help prove that the other driver—and not you—was at-fault in causing your injuries.